adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-guide-to-server-side-API-v2.md

 metadataTitle: ""
 ---

+Adapty's Server-Side API v2 introduces new capabilities and improvements to help you manage access levels, transactions, and user profiles more effectively.

+## Why Migrate?

-- The second version of the Server-Side API gives you more flexibility and features when working with Adapty:
+The second version of the Server-Side API gives you more flexibility and features when working with Adapty:

+- **Separate access level management and transaction recording**:
-  - **Grant access without transactions:** You can now assign access levels to users without providing transaction details.
-This is useful for compensations, bonuses, or other non-transactional reasons.
+  - **Grant access without transactions**: Assign access levels to users without requiring transaction details, making it easier to handle compensations, bonuses, or other non-transactional scenarios.
+  - **Record one-time purchases without granting access**: Log transactions for consumable product purchases without affecting the user's access level.
 - **Enhanced transaction details:** Include more data with transactions, like refunds, billing issues, cancellation reasons, renewals, and more.
 - **Profile updates:** Instead of just adding attributes, you can update a user’s profile.
 For instance, you can add installation metadata or disable external analytics if needed.

-## Why Migrate?

 Although v1 is still supported, we recommend moving to v2 for expanded functionality and ongoing updates.